iammordaty/soundcloud-api-client/README.md

 ### Usage

-The following example shows how to initialize library and perform a search request with sample criteria.
+The following example shows how to initialize the library and perform a search request with sample criteria.

 ```js
 const SoundCloud = require('soundcloud-api-client');